 Tips for celebrating Dia de los Muertos in Oaxaca

 - Book your accommodation as far ahead as possible, at least a few months before.
+Also, book tours and activities in advance as these also get booked up.

 - Leave enough time to explore Oaxaca.
 Since there are a few day trips outside of the city, you may wish to explore them before or after the festival.
 During the festival, you’ll probably get up late if you’ve been at a cemetery the night before and spend the day around the city.